 - a.
 Director of Outreach & University Relations Chair of the committee

 - b.
 Director of Campaigns & Community Relations

 - c.
 Director of Finance and Operations

 - d.
 Director of Events

 - e.
 Director of Student Affairs

 - a.
-Executive Director ex officio

-- b.
-General Manager ex officio
+Executive Director ex officio - b.
+General Manager ex officio a.

-- Lead directors shall reserve the right to meet without ex officio members present.

-a.
 Shall be assigned to the voting members designated in Section 4: Membership.